Tarrant County Clerk

 Locations

-The County Clerk’s Office isn’t a court, but it is the records backbone for several courts and a front-line service provider to the public.
-Knowing how the Clerk fits into your matter helps set expectations:
+The County Clerk’s Office is not a court, but it is the records office for several courts and a front-line service provider to the public.
+Understanding how the Clerk fits into a matter can help set expectations:

-County Courts at Law: You’ll e-file or submit your civil documents in line with local rules; you’ll pull copies and monitor case activity through the Clerk’s public access and copy processes.
+County Courts at Law: You may e-file or submit civil documents in line with local rules, then request copies and monitor case activity through the Clerk’s public access and copy processes.

-Probate Courts: You’ll work closely with the Clerk for issuance, posting, inventory filings, and certified letters throughout the life of an estate or guardianship.
+Probate Courts: You may work closely with the Clerk for issuance, posting, inventory filings, and certified letters throughout the life of an estate or guardianship.

 County Criminal Courts: Although the court manages the case, the Clerk’s Criminal Division processes filings, maintains records, and handles fine payments at the cashier window.

-Whenever your plans involve multiple steps—like filing followed by service and then obtaining certified copies—map the entire workflow first.
-Many delays come from missing a required issuance fee, forgetting a copy request for service, or not confirming the correct number of certified copies at the outset.
+When a process involves multiple steps—such as filing, service, and later certified copies—it helps to map the workflow in advance.
+Delays often come from missing an issuance fee, forgetting a copy request for service, or not confirming the number of certified copies needed.

-Tarrant County provides secure portals for court and real estate records searches.
-Use them to gather preliminary information (case numbers, instrument details) and then follow the Clerk’s instructions to obtain certified copies where needed.
-A few cautions:
+Tarrant County provides secure portals for court and real estate record searches.
+Use them to gather preliminary information such as case numbers or instrument details, then follow the Clerk’s instructions to obtain certified copies where needed.
+A few reminders:

 Names matter: Enter exact party names and try variations if necessary.

-Date ranges narrow results: Especially helpful for common names.
+Date ranges narrow results: This is especially helpful for common names.

-Understand limitations: Online displays aren’t substitutes for certified copies; for legal reliance, request certified records from the Clerk.
+Understand limitations: Online displays are not substitutes for certified copies; for legal reliance, request certified records from the Clerk.

-When in doubt, call the relevant division before submitting payments so you know the precise amount and the steps to finalize your request.
+When in doubt, call the relevant division before submitting payment so you know the precise amount and the required steps.

 Clerk Relevant Departments, Addresses, and Phone Numbers